Experience Nhatundwe

 After several hours at sea, we typically return to Tofo in the early afternoon.
 This is the time to unwind, take a hot shower, relax, or enjoy a quiet walk through the village before the evening sets in.

-Snacks are provided on the boat to keep you fuelled throughout the outing, and dinners are included at your accommodation, giving you a relaxed and easy end to each day.
+Snacks are provided on the boat to keep you fueled throughout the outing, and dinners are included at your accommodation, giving you a relaxed and easy end to each day.

 Day 7